perspect3vism/ad4m-test/README.md

 - `languageTye | lt` - Is the language a link or expression language
 - `defaultLangPath | dlp` - Local bulid-in language to be used instead of the packaged ones
 - `hideLogs | hl` - Hide the ad4m-test logs
+- `ui` - Starts a local server with expressionUI loaded for testing.

 **Helpers:**
 - `addLink(link: LinkExpression)` - Adds link and returns added link.